April 05, 2016

 Because some hemiplegic episodes have an early phase where individuals feel unwell, some researchers have recommended using certain medications to prematurely induce sleep.
 This can lessen the duration and severity of an episode.
 Such medications include buccal midazolam, chloral hydrate, melatonin, niaprazine or rectal diazepam.

 Severe episodes of AHC can require hospitalization.
-In some cases, epileptic seizures can necessitate urgent medical intervention.
+In some cases, epileptic seizures can necessitate urgent medical intervention including intravenous to halt seizures or induce sleep in the setting of severe prolonged dystonia.

 The various symptoms of AHC can affect a child’s growth and development.
 Episodes can disrupt daily life and impact a child’s ability to learn and participate in various activities.
 Proactive management of potential complications is required.
 A supportive team approach for children with AHC is of benefit and may include special education, physical therapy, and additional social, medical or vocational services.
 Genetic counseling may be of benefit for affected individuals and their families.